 Transmission is from person-to-person contact or through contaminated food and water.
-Eating or drinking something that has been contaminated by someone who has the disease can infect you.
+You can become infected by eating or drinking something that has been contaminated by someone who has the disease.

 Symptoms occur 2-6 weeks after infection and can persist from several days to six months.
 The virus typically causes some illness and has been know to be mistaken for a stomach virus, although occasionally symptoms are more serious.
 It is seldom fatal and does not cause permanent liver damage.